 Lots of patience and not worrying about looking silly.
 Also, the ability to disregard other people’s stares.
 Once you master the smize technique you’ll be fine and take your own photos quicker 😉

 Ways to Take Beautiful Travel Pictures of Yourself

-I previously used a gorilla pod and a mini tripod that fits in my pocket and can be used whenever I need a random shot.
-Both of these tripods were as cheap as below $20 on Amazon and they won’t take much space in your suitcase.
+I previously used a gorilla pod and a mini tripod that fit in my pocket and could be used whenever I needed a random shot.
+Both of these tripods were as cheap as below $50 on Amazon and they don’t take up much space in a suitcase.

 Burst mode is a camera setting that allows it to take lots of photos in a short time.
 How many depends on your device, but even an iPhone can take 10 frames per second!
 You’ll have more photos to go through when choosing the right one, but I think it’s worth it!